OGraffeuille/RaspberryPi-Microscope/microscope-master/CameraPython/Readme.md

 	sudo apt-get install libboost-all-dev

-If changes are made to the C++ code, the code can be compiled with the following command:
+If changes are made to the C++ code, the code can be compiled with the following command, from a console in the CameraPython folder:

 	g++ -std=c++11 BackGroundSubbThread.cpp -o BackGroundSubbThread -I/usr/local/include/opencv2 -L/usr/local/lib -lopencv_core -lopencv_video -lopencv_highgui -lopencv_videoio -lopencv_imgcodecs -lopencv_imgproc -lboost_system -lboost_thread -lboost_filesystem